ks982579/rust-zero2prod/README.md

 And just like that, yes, we are removing the query parameters.
 That's ok, just spent a couple hours implementing all that...

+Yes, so in the `src/routes/login/post.rs` file to remove all the HMac stuff.

 ---